 The program was established in loving memory of Harjit Kaur Sidhu (nee Gill), devoted wife, mother, and strong advocate for education, Punjabi culture and language, and women’s issues.
 Every year, the program features a keynote address by a distinguished scholar, awards for local writers and student-contest winners, and student performances.
 In alternating years, the book/writer award either honors a BC-based Punjabi-language writer with a “lifetime achievement award,”or a “best book” published in recent years by a writer from the region.

 At the Juncture of Theatre and Activism

-A presentation by Punjabi actor and activist Samuel John, in dialogue with Margo Kane (Cree/Saulteaux), an interdisciplinary performing artist and founder of the Talking Stick Festival for First Nations Performing Arts.
+The 2015 program featured a presentation by Punjabi actor and activist Samuel John, in dialogue with Margo Kane (Cree/Saulteaux), an interdisciplinary performing artist and founder of the Talking Stick Festival for First Nations Performing Arts.